William leads commemoration of Australia and New Zealand’s war dead

 The dawn event marked Anzac Day.

-The Prince of Wales commemorated Australia and New Zealand’s war dead in a dawn service marking Anzac Day on Tuesday.
+The Prince of Wales has led the nation in commemorating Australia and New Zealand’s war dead during a poignant dawn service marking Anzac Day.

+William stood shoulder with the High Commissioner for Australia Stephen Smith and his New Zealand counterpart Phil Goff, as all three men laid wreaths at Hyde Park Corner in the capital.

-Hundreds of Australians, New Zealanders, and military personnel watched as William laid a wreath of red poppies and white flowers at Wellington Arch, Hyde Park Corner.
+The busy London roundabout is home to war memorials for both southern hemisphere countries, and in the early morning light hundreds of Australians, New Zealanders, and military personnel watched as the future King left a floral tribute of red poppies and white flowers.

-The message on the wreath read: “In memory of those who made the ultimate sacrifice for our freedom.”

-He wore a red poppy during the service, and bowed briefly to the wreath before standing in silent tribute for a few moments.

-During the service High Commissioner for Australia Stephen Smith and his New Zealand counterpart Phil Goff also laid wreaths.
+The Duke of Gloucester later marked Anzac Day, leaving a wreath at the Cenotaph and another at the grave of the Unknown Warrior during a Westminster Abbey service accompanied by the High Commissioners, who placed their own floral tributes at the monuments.

 Anzac Day, April 25, marks the anniversary of the start of the First World War Gallipoli landings, and is a national day of remembrance for Australia and New Zealand.